Fashion: Technology influences

+Environmental impact

 Media

-The media plays a significant role when it comes to fashion.
+Media, including social media platforms, play a crucial role in shaping fashion trends, creating a rapid cycle of trend adoption and obsolescence.
 For instance, an important part of fashion is fashion journalism.
 Editorial critique, guidelines, and commentary can be found on television and in magazines, newspapers, fashion websites, social networks, and fashion blogs.
 In recent years, fashion blogging and YouTube videos have become a major outlet for spreading trends and fashion tips, creating an online culture of sharing one's style on a website or social media accounts (i.e. Instagram, TikTok, or Twitter).
 Through these media outlets, readers and viewers all over the world can learn about fashion, making it very accessible.
 In addition to fashion journalism, another media platform that is important in fashion industry is advertisement.
 Advertisements provide information to audiences and promote the sales of products and services.
 The fashion industry uses advertisements to attract consumers and promote its products to generate sales.
 A few decades ago when technology was still underdeveloped, advertisements heavily relied on radio, magazines, billboards, and newspapers.
 These days, there are more various ways in advertisements such as television ads, online-based ads using internet websites, and posts, videos, and live streaming in social media platforms.